19hours/sg-statutes/Acts/Income Tax Act.md

 14A\.—(1) Subject to this section, where a person carrying on a trade or business has incurred —

-(a) patenting costs during the period from 1st June 2003 to the last day of the basis period for the year of assessment 2010; or
+(a) patenting costs during the period from 1st June 2003 to the last day of the basis period for the year of assessment 2010 (both dates inclusive); or

+[Act 37 of 2014 wef 27/11/2014]

-(b) qualifying intellectual property registration costs during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2015 (both years inclusive),
+(b) qualifying intellectual property registration costs during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2020 (both years inclusive),

+[Act 37 of 2014 wef 27/11/2014]

 for the purposes of that trade or business, there shall be allowed to him a deduction of the amount of such costs.